ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_2.md

 ### b)

+> Another supplier advertises that no more than 1% of his bales of hay are infected.
+The horse owner buys 10 bales of hay from this supplier, and decides to buy hay for the rest of the season from this supplier if the 10 bales are error-free.
+What is the probability that the 10 purchased bales of hay are error-free, if 1% of the bales from a supplier are infected ( $p_{1}$ ) and the probability that the 10 purchased bales of hay are error-free, if 10% of the bales from a supplier are infected ( $p_{10}$ ) ?

 The difference from a) is that in a) we picked only 3 from 20 and needed to find probability only in this amount, but here we have probability of event and number of events.

 ```R